usesql/roadmap/README.md

 # Product Roadmap

-This roadmap contains all the tweaks, improvements and new features we plan for Checkly.
+This roadmap contains all the tweaks, improvements and new features we plan for UseSQL.
 Of course, things change and we may shuffle priorities at any time.
-At Checkly we learn A TON from talking to users, so don't hesitate to contact us with your ideas and feedback.
+At UseSQL we learn A TON from talking to users, so don't hesitate to contact us with your ideas and feedback.

 Check the out [Roadmap for UseSQL](https://github.com/usesql/roadmap/projects/1) for an overview.